 You can think of the geodatabases stored in SQL Server Express instances that are used as database servers as mini enterprise geodatabases.
 As such, they require some of the same administration as enterprise geodatabases.

-Other than installing the SQL Server Express instance and creating Windows logins, all administration tasks are performed through ArcGIS Desktop.
+Other than installing the SQL Server Express instance and creating Microsoft Windows logins, all administration tasks are performed through ArcCatalog.

 Set up a SQL Server Express instance to be used as a database server